gamechanger/penalty-box/README.md

 ### Example Usage
 Penalty Box is an independent service which can be used to keep track of requests and inform clients when a request should be rate limited.
 Lets say you are working on a web application and you want to rate limit by user_id.
-You can post a request like the following to Penalty Box
+You can post a request like the following to Penalty Box:
 ```
 POST /rate-limit
 {